-Umbrellas of Edinburgh is a new anthology of contemporary writing about Edinburgh.
+Umbrellas of Edinburgh is an anthology of contemporary writing about Edinburgh.

 reflecting the diverse voices and lives of this iconic city.